AmauriC/tarteaucitron.js/README.md

     "useExternalCss": false, /* If false, the tarteaucitron.css file will be loaded */ "useExternalJs": false, /* If false, the tarteaucitron.services.js file will be loaded */

-    //"cookieDomain": ".my-multisite-domaine.fr", /* Shared cookie for subdomain website */
+    // "cookieDomain": ".my-multisite-domaine.fr", /* Shared cookie for subdomain website */

     "readmoreLink": "", /* Change the default readmore link pointing to tarteaucitron.io */

-    "mandatory": true, /* Show a message about mandatory cookies */ "mandatoryCta": true /* Show the disabled accept button when mandatory on */ });
+    "mandatory": true, /* Show a message about mandatory cookies */ "mandatoryCta": true, /* Show the disabled accept button when mandatory on */

+    // "customCloserId": "" /* Optional a11y: Custom element ID used to open the panel */
+});
 </script>
 ```